 Besides learning new skills we also look after our land at Joyner (near Petrie), including construction of our village and longhouse.

-Rafnheim is a Dark Age Living History group, based in Brisbane.
-Centered on the late Migration Age to early Viking Age European peoples, we portray a diverse talent and trading group who travel across the land sharing skills and stories.
+Rafnheim is a Dark Age living history group, based in Brisbane.
+Centred on the late Migration Age to early Viking Age European peoples, we portray a diverse talent and trading group who travel across the land sharing skills and stories.
 Each person came to the group from their own background, but all have the common goal of co-operating in the harsh northern climate.
 Not just for survival, but also for the shared human experience of friendship.

 The group regularly participates in re-enacting and living history exhibitions such as The Abbey Tournament, History Alive, and Esk Multicultural, and has traveled interstate for events in NSW as well.